 In 1971, Mars asked us to turn pre-packed bars into multipacks giving us our first co-packing project.
 In 1973, we moved to André's father Evert Nieuwkerk's pastry factory in Poortvliet.
 For the next 10 years we packaged pre-packed items such as toys, food, personal and home care products.

 During the 1980s competition on the secondary packaging market increased dramatically.
 It was time for us to distinguish ourselves using reverse integration.
 We started with the primary packaging of raw products and gave ourselves a massive head start in the process.
 Although it was quite a leap to take, we managed to gain companies' trust.
 Turnover grew 25 - 30% per year.

 1991 - 2001: Royal visit, top assignment and many acquisitions

-In 2010, André Nieuwkerk retired and his son Peter Nieuwkerk, who started working at Budelpack in 2004, took over.
-Two years later he became the majority shareholder.
+In 2010, André Nieuwkerk retired.
+His son, Peter, who had worked for Budelpack since 2004, took over.
+In 2012, Peter became the majority shareholder.

 More information on Budelpack?

 Any questions?
 Call us at: +31 (0) 166 619999 or leave us your contact details >> and we will call you within one working day!